rupak-20/Criptify/README.md

 ## WARNING
 Criptify is still a work in progress.
 There might be a chance of permanent encryption of data.
 Test the application on junk files before encrypting any sensitive information.
 Proceed with caution.

+## Conclusion
+In this project we developed an encryption and decryption application using Ray and cryptography library in python by employing AES.
+We found that after combining with Ray, the turnaround time of Criptify was reduced by almost 50%-75% on i5 7200U dual core processor.
+Using better processor would definitely decrease the turnaround time even further.
+In future work, we will add support for manual control, argument parsing, passwords, log files and using other encryption algorithms such as RSA, DESI, Blowfish, etc.